josh-velasquez/Twijj/README.md

 ## Deploying To Build To Firebase

-To deploy the client code to firebase, run the following command on the client folder:
+To deploy the client code to firebase, run the following command on the client folder:<br>
 `npm run build`

 This will generate a build folder.
-Run the following command to deploy to website:
+Run the following command to deploy to website:<br>
 `firebase deploy`

 ## Setting Up AWS Servers